Derek Warwick: Honda CR-X Challenge

-In 1988, he made an appearance in the Celebrity Car in the inaugural Honda CR-X Challenge.
+In 1988, Warwick made an appearance in the Celebrity Car in the inaugural Honda CR-X Challenge.

-He entered a two-car team in the 1990 Season.
-His drivers were mainly Robin Brundle (who won at Castle Combe) and Roland Dane (with whom, he would later set up Triple 8 Racing), although he raced himself at Donington Park and finished 5th.
-He also ran his brother Paul in a few rounds, peaking with 3rd at Snetterton.
+Warwick entered a two-car team in the 1990 season.
+His drivers were mainly Robin Brundle (who won at Castle Combe) and Roland Dane (with whom, he would later set up Triple 8 Racing), although he raced himself at Donington Park and finished fifth.
+He also ran his brother Paul in a few rounds, peaking with third at Snetterton.

 British Touring Car Championship

 Warwick raced in the British Touring Car Championship (BTCC) after retiring from Formula One, driving for the Alfa Romeo works team in 1995.
 Despite the team's domination the previous year, their car was underdeveloped this time, leading to a poor season.
-In the first race of the season at Donington Park he crashed and flying debris broke a TV camera lens, an incident featured in the highlights screened by the BBC a week later, with commentator Murray Walker quipping that Warwick owed them £6,000 for the damage ("that'll be six grand please, Derek!").
+In the first race of the season at Donington Park, he crashed and flying debris broke a TV camera lens, an incident featured in the highlights screened by the BBC a week later, with commentator Murray Walker quipping that Warwick owed them £6,000 for the damage ("that'll be six grand please, Derek!").

 Warwick driving for Vauxhall in the 1998 British Touring Car Championship.

-After a year out of racing, he co-founded the Triple Eight Racing team with Roland Dane and took over the running of the works Vauxhall 1997 BTCC entry, as well as owning three car dealerships in Southampton and Jersey.
+After a year out of racing, Warwick co-founded the Triple Eight Racing team with Roland Dane and took over the running of the works Vauxhall 1997 BTCC entry, as well as owning three car dealerships in Southampton and Jersey.
 Originally set to be team principal, it was decided he would drive one of the cars alongside established Vauxhall driver John Cleland, winning a wet race at Knockhill in 1998.
-He retired from racing at the end of the year, but continued his involvement in the team for another 3 years.
+He retired from racing at the end of the year, but continued his involvement in the team for another three years.

 Warwick now operates a Honda franchise in Jersey.